social-protocols/quality-news/README.md

 ## The "True" Upvote Rate

 We assume that each story has some "true" upvote rate, which is how much more or less likely users are to upvote that story than the average story.
-During each time interval, each story will receive on average the expected number of upvotes times its upvote rate.
+During each time interval, each story will receive on average the expected number of upvotes times its true upvote rate.

     upvotes[time] ≈ upvoteRate * expectedUpvotes[rank[time], time]